bbor/stingray-vscode-debugger/readme.md

 ### Send engine commands

-You can send engine commands to the engine by prefixing those commands with `#` in the debug conole REPL.
+You can send engine commands to the engine by prefixing those commands with `--` in the debug conole REPL.

 You can find available console commands here <http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_reference_console_commands_html>

 ![engine commands](https://cloud.githubusercontent.com/assets/4054655/24309894/005f09f4-10a4-11e7-9ff4-1e051381fdbe.gif)

+You can also use the `Stingray Command` in the command palette to send an engine command.

 ### Send engine scripts

-Also, everything you type that is **not** prefixed with `#` will be evaluated as lua script.
+Also, everything you type that is **not** prefixed with `--` will be evaluated as lua script.

 ![engine scripts](https://cloud.githubusercontent.com/assets/4054655/24311675/96443884-10ab-11e7-8b07-2fdc77c279aa.gif)